-- We have to be determined to start believing God and what He says, despite the thoughts, feeling sorry, emotions, and conclusions of Self-Pity and fatalistic thinking.
-We need to let go of everything and put in God’s hands.
+- We have to be determined to start believing God and what He says in His Word, despite the thoughts, feelings, emotions, and conclusions of Self-Pity and fatalistic thinking.

 - We have to admit when we have it.
 Only then can we begin to act against it.

 - We have to actively choose to come out of agreement with it and make a quality decision to overcome it.
-Self-Pity must become our enemy, not our friend or false comforter – no one.
-Try making a gratitude journal to make you realize how blessed you are.
+Self-Pity must become our enemy, it’s not our friend or false comforter.

 - We must learn to recognize the thoughts and feelings that come with Self-Pity when it tries to overtake us.
-Rather than think it feels 'right', we must see it for what it is and resist it.
+Rather than think it feels “right” or “normal,” we must see it for what it is and resist it.

 - We must seek restoration – how are we going to move forward and address the issues that we are struggling with rather than dwell on them?
-Remember who your source is, not your own works or understanding, not other people – no one, but God alone.
-Take every self care to Him and let go.
+Remember who your source is, not your own works or understanding, not other people, but God alone.

 There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.
 1 Corinthians 10:13 KJV

 Remember this one thing: